IllyricSentryAI/.github/profile/README.md

 ## Mission

 Our mission is to harness the innovative power of AI to address specific defense challenges in our region.
-This includes enhancing strategic decision-making, improving surveillance and reconnaissance, strengthening cybersecurity, and optimizing resource management in defense
+This includes enhancing strategic decision-making, improving surveillance and reconnaissance, strengthening cybersecurity, and optimizing resource management in defense operations.

-Operations.